rossjrw/tars/tars/documentation/intro.md

 ### Deploying TARS yourself

 Theoretically another instance of TARS could be deployed on SkipIRC, or an instance deployed on another IRC network altogether.
-There are instructions for getting set up on the @repo(repository).
+If you're interested in doing this, there are instructions for getting set up on the @repo(repository).
+I welcome any pull requests that result from your experiments!